 Marriage Allowance is a type of tax relief.
-It means that a UK tax payer in 2019/20 can transfer £1,250 of their Personal Allowance over to their partner.
-The Personal Allowance is the amount of money someone is allowed to earn before they have to start paying tax on it.
+A UK tax payer can transfer £1,250 of their Personal Allowance over to their partner.
+The Personal Allowance is the amount of money someone can earn before they have to start paying tax on it.

-For the 2019/20 tax year, the Personal Allowance is £12,500.
-The Personal Allowance is deducted from your total taxable income at the end of the year.
-The Marriage Allowance is credited as a reduction on your tax bill.
+Whilst the Personal Allowance is deducted from your total taxable income at the end of the year, the Marriage Allowance is credited as a reduction on your tax bill.

-Marriage Tax Allowance claims can be backdated by up to 4 years but be aware that you must be eligible for all of those years.
+You can backdate Marriage Tax Allowance claims by up to 4 years, but you must be eligible for all of those years.
 Earnings should also fall within the specific tax thresholds of any past years.